FRANK-RAN/FRANK-RAN.github.io/_pages/about.md

 Previously, I received my bachelor's degree in computer science and engineering from [The Chinese Univeristy of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

-I lived in the mountain city Chongqing for 18 years, in Shenzhen for 4 years, and in Houston for 'YEAR-2023' year(s).
+I lived in the mountain city Chongqing for 18 years, in Shenzhen for 4 years, and now live in Houston.